 Recitativo and Aria, Come scoglio, from Così fan tutte (1790)

 Richard Strauss finished this tone poem at the age of 25, establishing himself as a master of the form and an innovator who had synthesized his own musical style.
-Then Music Director Zubin Mehta conducts this performance from 1982.
+This performance from 1982 is conducted by then Music Director Zubin Mehta.

 R. STRAUSS (1864–1949)